tesla model s

 Read the latest news and information about tesla model s published on 4WheelsNews.com!
 View comments and pictures about tesla model s on 4WheelsNews.com!

-You also might be interested: tesla model s, tesla model x, electric car, uber, dubai, police car, customization, electric suv, autonomous car, online configurator, prior design, bmw, bmw 4-series, gran turismo, gt
+You also might be interested: tesla model s, shooting brake, tesla model x, electric car, uber, dubai, police car, customization, electric suv, autonomous car, online configurator, prior design, bmw, bmw 4-series, gran turismo

 Tesla introduces a new software update for Model X and Model S to let drivers select between standard or a more gradual acceleration setup.
 Chill Mode, being the newest option, is quite the opposite of Tesla’s Ludicrous and Insane modes as the Chill offers a softer acceleration unlike the previous features which we know are focused towards performance.